Doug Lang papers

 Biographical note: Doug Lang

-In 1976, Doug Lang joined the Corcoran School of Art (renamed the Corcoran School of the Arts & Design in 1999) at George Washington University as a writing teacher.
-During his 37 year career there, Lang served as a Faculty Association President, department chair, and Interim Dean.
-Lang's published poetry works include Freaks (1973), 3 Novels (1988), Horror Vacui (1991), imbecile periplum (2007), dérangé (2013), and In the Works (published posthumously in 2023).
-He also published a novel, The Sex Clinic (1973), under the name J.J.
-Lyly, and contributed to poetry magazines Dog City and EEL (Everybody's Ex-Lover).
+In 1976, Doug Lang joined the Corcoran School of Art (renamed the Corcoran School of the Arts & Design in 1999) as a writing teacher.
+During his 37 year career there, Lang served as a faculty association president, department chair, and interim dean.
+In the 1980s, Lang taught summer writing workshops at Bard College and founded a small press called Jawbone.
+His published poetry works include Magic Fire Chevrolet (1982), 3 Novels (1988), Horror Vacui (1991), imbecile periplum (2007), dérangé (2013), and In the Works (published posthumously in 2023).
+He also published two novels, Freaks (1973) and The Sex Clinic (1973), the latter under the name J.J.
+Lyly, and contributed to poetry magazines Dog City, which he founded, and EEL (Everybody's Ex-Lover).
 Doug Lang died on November 22, 2022 in Silver Spring, Maryland.

 Sources: